-Here Are a Few Pointers That Would Help You Get a Better Understanding About Colour Blindness
+Here Are a Few Pointers That Would Help You Get a Better Understanding About Color Blindness

-However, colour blindness is not always inherited.
-Other causes of colour blindness can also be caused from a variety of vision problems, including:
+However, color blindness is not always inherited.
+Other causes of color blindness can also be caused from a variety of vision problems, including:

 - Macular degeneration, diabetic retinopathy, glaucoma, or cataracts